moonbanking/moonbanking-node/README.md

 We take backwards-compatibility seriously and work hard to ensure you can rely on a smooth upgrade experience.

-We are keen for your feedback; please open an [issue](https://www.github.com/moonbanking/moonbanking-node/issues) with questions, bugs, or suggestions.
+We are interested in your feedback.
+Please open an [issue](https://www.github.com/moonbanking/moonbanking-node/issues) with questions, bugs, or suggestions.

 ## Requirements